 1. The Masters of Private Equity and Venture Capital

 Unlike some of the other must-read books on this list, this one is not only based on the author’s experience working at various private equity firms but also on the experiences of various industry pioneers.
-Author Robert Finkel conducted interviews with multiple private equity and venture capital titans and chronicled their experiences.
+Author Robert Finkel interviewed multiple private equity and venture capital titans and chronicled their experiences.

-This book is full of anecdotes and thought-provoking stories of profound success, heartbreaking failure, and the lessons learned along the way.
-We highly recommend it to finance professionals working in capital markets, private equity, and investment banking.
+This book contains anecdotes and thought-provoking stories of profound success, heartbreaking failure, and the lessons learned along the way.
+We highly recommend it to finance professionals in capital markets, private equity, and investment banking.

-The featured stories are high level and provide good context without diving into quantitative analysis or the intricacies of valuations, structuring deals, etc. Instead, Finkel discusses key topics like sourcing new markets, selecting management, and applying private equity principles to non-profit organizations.
+The featured stories are high-level and provide good context without diving into quantitative analysis or the intricacies of valuations, structuring deals, etc. Instead, Finkel discusses key topics like fundraising, sourcing new markets, selecting management, and applying private equity principles to non-profit organizations.

-One reviewer said it was, “A good read for someone wanting a qualitative insight into the world of private equity and venture capital.
+One reviewer said it was “A good read for someone wanting a qualitative insight into the world of private equity funds, private equity deals, portfolio companies, and venture capital.
 Conversations with reputed investors reveal key considerations of an investment thesis – allowing the reader to compare and contrast different strategies for success.”

 Buy The Masters of Private Equity and Venture Capital on Amazon.